-Hojati (2013) revealed the advanced-level Iranian EFL students have some linguistic problem which is considered as error especially the ones corresponding to grammar and pronunciation.
-In addition, Tarawneh and Almomani (2013) indicated that most of Jordanian English students are unable to speak English accurately although many of them have learned a great deal of grammatical knowledge and vocabulary.
-In addition, Al-Tamari (2019) reviewed the types and classifications of speaking errors made by Saudi university freshmen.
-He found two types of errors are found: pronunciation errors and grammatical errors.
+Hojati (2013) indicated that Iranian EFL students with advance level of English proficiency exhibit some linguistic errors, particularly those pertaining to grammar and pronunciation.
+In addition, according to Tarawneh and Almomani (2013), the majority of Jordanian EFL students are unable to speak the language effectively, despite the fact that many of them have acquired a substantial amount of grammatical knowledge and vocabulary.
+Al-Tamari (2019), moreover, examines the error types and classifications of speaking produced by first-year university students in Saudi.
+He categorizes the error into two types, which are pronunciation errors and grammatical errors.
 Meanwhile, in Indonesian context, Sari (2018) in her study found out 12 kinds of grammatical errors dominated by numbers.
 In Lumban Batu's et al. (2018) study, they found past tense as the dominated grammatical errors.
 The purpose of this study was, however, not to weight in either or for against the need focus of certain form of errors or error analysis in language learning classroom.
-Rather, it is necessary to take account not only grammatical errors, as well as other error forms of linguistics aspects to enrich the theories.
+Rather, it is necessary to take account not only grammatical errors, but also other error forms of linguistics aspects to enrich the theories.